Kodular/Documentation/docs/components/maps/map.md

 ## Overview

-<p>A two-dimensional container that renders map tiles in the background and allows for multiple Marker elements to identify points on the map.
-Map tiles are supplied by OpenStreetMap contributors and the United States Geological Survey.</p><p>The Map component provides three utilities for manipulating its boundaries within App Inventor.
+A two-dimensional container that renders map tiles in the background and allows for multiple Marker elements to identify points on the map.
+Map tiles are supplied by OpenStreetMap contributors and the United States Geological Survey.

+The Map component provides three utilities for manipulating its boundaries within App Inventor.
 First, a locking mechanism is provided to allow the map to be moved relative to other components on the Screen.
 Second, when unlocked, the user can pan the Map to any location.
-At this new location, the &quot;Set Initial Boundary&quot; button can be pressed to save the current Map coordinates to its properties.
-Lastly, if the Map is moved to a different location, for example to add Markers off-screen, then the &quot;Reset Map to Initial Bounds&quot; button can be used to re-center the Map at the starting location.</p>
+At this new location, the "Set Initial Boundary" button can be pressed to save the current Map coordinates to its properties.
+Lastly, if the Map is moved to a different location, for example to add Markers off-screen, then the "Reset Map to Initial Bounds" button can be used to re-center the Map at the starting location.

 ## Events